Fuwn/chan/README.md

 3. Rename the [`chan.db.example`](./chan.db.example) file to `chan.db`.
 4. `$ cargo run`.

+### Adding boards
+To add boards, open the example database in a SQLite viewer add a board entry to the 'boards' table (examples provided in database).

+Pre-built binaries *might* be available in the future if there is enough demand for them.

 ### Usage Notes
 [`chan.db.example`](./chan.db.example) is the default format of the database.
 If you ever want to "restore" the database to its default state, I recommend you keep a copy of the original state of